-Evaluation Item Ye Nc ) Implementation Status Summary description Differences with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and reasons S 1.
-2. 3.
-4. 5.
-6. 7.
-8. 9.
-Ples 2023 execution are as follows: Process board meeting related matters and prepare the meeting minutes according to the laws.
+Evaluation Item Ye Implementation Status Differences with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and reasons S No Summary description The 2023 execution are as follows: Process board meeting related matters and prepare the meeting minutes according to the laws.
 Review the board resolutions to determine their materiality for announcement.
 Support the directors in continuing education (its state of learning has been filed on the MOPS).
 Support the shareholders' meeting procedures and resolutions for legal compliance.
 Process the pre-registration before the shareholders' meeting date and prepare the meeting notice, handbook and meeting minutes within the statutory deadline, and process the change registration affairs after the amendments of the Articles of Incorporation and the re-election of directors.
 Promote the corporate governance index goals, and review the key items for scoring in the corporate governance evaluation index for each term.
 Arrange the communications between the independent directors, and the CPAs and the Chief Internal Auditor.
 Purchasing of liability insurance for directors and managerial officers.
 Review on the suitability of the qualifications of independent directors.
+Please refer to pages 81-85 of this annual report for further information on the status of continued education in 2023.

-Evaluation Item Ye Nc Implementation Status Differences with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and reasons S INC Summary description V. Has the company established channels for communications with the stakeholders (including but not limited to shareholders, employees, customers, and suppliers), and set up a section for stakeholders on the official website of the company with proper response to the concerns of the stakeholders on issues related to corporate social responsibility?
+Evaluation Item Ye Implementation Status Differences with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and reasons S No Summary description V. Has the company established channels for communications with the stakeholders (including but not limited to shareholders, employees, customers, and suppliers), and set up a section for stakeholders on the official website of the company with proper response to the concerns of the stakeholders on issues related to corporate social responsibility?
 V The Company has appointed the spokesperson and acting spokesperson.
 Related contact information as well as the finance and stock affairs related information have been announced on the MOPS and posted on the company website according to the regulations.
-This helps to build a good communication channel with the investors. differences.
+This helps to build a good communication channel with the investors.
+No significant differences.
 VI.
 Has the company contracted a professional stock affairs agency to handle the shareholders' meeting related affairs?
 V The Company has appointed a professional stock "affairs agency The Stock Affairs Department of Yuanta Securities Co., Ltd." to handle various stock matters of the Company and has established the "Regulations Governing the Management of the Stock Affairs Process".
 No significant differences.
 VII.
 Information Disclosure (I) Does the Company create a website to disclose information regarding its finance, business operations and corporate governance?
 V (I) The Company has made announcement and filed its financial business and corporate governance matters on the MOPS and company website simultaneously according to the laws.
 No significant differences.
 (II) Does the Company adopt other methodology of information disclosure (such as creating an English website, appointing a dedicated person to be responsible for the collection and disclosure of the Company's information, implementing the spokesperson system, and uploading videos of the investor conferences on the company's website)?
 V (II) The Company has created an English language website and has appointed dedicated personnel to be responsible for the collection and releasing of various company information.
 Information relating to the spokesperson system has also been appointed accordingly.
 No significant differences.
 (III) Does the Company announce and declare the annual financial statements within two months V (III) The Company has announced and declared the annual financial statements within two months after the end of th No significant differences.